Updated March, 2021

 What Should we do if we are Worried?

-Some symptoms may only appear 2-3 weeks after infection.
+It is important to note that some symptoms may only appear 2-3 weeks after the intital infection.

 How can we Avoid Infection?

-As with many outdoor risks the best protection is awareness and avoidance of risky areas.
+As with many outdoor risks the best protection is awareness, avoidance and maintaining good personal hygiene if visiting at risk areas.
 Infections are generally spread by handling farm animals, their afterbirth, faeces or urine.
+Maintaining good person hygiene such as washing your hands regularly is the main action required – or using a disinfectant hand gel.

 To avoid the possible risk of infection, pregnant women should:

-Everyone visiting a farm, farm park or zoo should regularly wash their hands.
-Also cover up any cuts, and don’t eat, drink or smoke in the ‘contact’ areas with the animals.
+It is good practice that everyone visiting a farm, farm park or zoo should regularly wash their hands.
+They should also cover up any cuts, and don’t eat, drink or smoke in the ‘contact’ areas with the animals.

 This is just one of the environmental risks we cover in our 2 day Outdoor First Aid courses along with others such as Ticks & Lyme Disease, Rats & Leptospirosis, and others – not all exclusive to pregnant women though!